AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/press.doc.md

 ## Description

 `Omennivore::Press` accepts an operation and flattens its inner structure.
 It returns an uncurried version of the operation.
-Check out **Example** for a detailed description.
+Check out **Examples** for a detailed description.

 ## Type Signature